nuuuwan/news_lk3_data/README.md

 ---

-### Resolution to remove IGP Deshabandu Tennakoon from office to be debated in Parliament today
+### Resolution to remove Deshabandu Tennakoon from office to be debated in Parliament today

 *2025-08-05 07:45:00* · [`adaderanalk`](https://www.adaderana.lk/news/111174/resolution-to-remove-igp-deshabandu-tennakoon-from-office-to-be-debated-in-parliament-today-) · `en`